Centering Education Equity Amid COVID-19

-Recover, Redesign, Restart 2020 (PDF) is a guiding document for Virginia school divisions developed in response to the COVID-19 pandemic and in preparation for schools reopening in Fall 2020.
-It addresses all facets of school operations and includes key questions, embedded links to resources, and recommendations for school leaders within the reopening parameters set forth by our Governor.
-The guidance provided is designed to assist school divisions in developing successful reopening plans.
+Recover, Redesign, Restart 2020 (PDF) is a guiding document for Virginia school divisions developed in response to the COVID-19 pandemic.
+It addresses all facets of school operations and includes key questions, embedded links to resources, and recommendations for school leaders to assist in developing successful reopening plans.

 As schools and divisions plan for return to school following extended closure due to the COVID-19 pandemic, our commitment to ensuring that Virginia’s public education system is one that provides equitable educational opportunities to all students is unwavering.
 Meeting the needs of all Virginia learners, especially those disproportionately impacted by school closures or learning loss, is especially important during this time.
 In planning for the reopening of schools, centering equity must be foundational to the development of a return to school plan.